cortip/isomera/README.md

 - [x] Generated documentation for API with Compodoc
 - [x] Swagger for API endpoints
 - [x] DTO as shared lib
-- [ ] Redux-toolkit for app data storage
+- [ ] React Query for app data storage
 - [x] Interfaces as shared lib
 - [x] Utils as shared lib (for example time formatting)
 - [ ] TypeORM & DB migrations